 We had utilized a credit facility with Bank of America, N.A. since our formation in May 2017 until July 2019, when our subsidiary, Hydrofarm Holdings LLC and the Encina Obligors, replaced the BofA Credit Facility with the Encina Credit Facility in the maximum amount of \$45 million.
 The amount of the Encina Credit Facility is limited to the borrowing base, primarily calculated based on eligible accounts receivable and inventory, subject to certain reserves and limitations.
-The Encina Credit Facility is due on the earlier of (i) July 11, 2022 or (ii) 90 days prior to the scheduled maturity date of the Term Loan Agreement.
-As of September 30, 2020, approximately \$3.6 million was available under the Encina Credit Facility.
+The Encina Credit Facility is due on July 11, 2022.
+As of the date of this prospectus, we have no borrowings outstanding under the Encina Credit Facility.